RosarioB/kafka-clients/README.md

 There are different branches with different purposes:

-- ***consumer-producer***: it contains a basic producers which reads data from which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) and produces the events to the topic `vehicle-positions` and  a basic consumer which reads the data from the same topic and prints them to the stdout.
+- ***producer-consumer***: contains a basic producers which reads data from which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) and produces the events to the topic `vehicle-positions` and  a basic consumer which reads the data from the same topic and prints them to the stdout.

+- ***producer-consumer-avro***: it is the same couple of producer and consumer of the precedent branch but this tijme it has been introduced Avro to handle the schema.

+- **kafka-streams***: WIP